 Susan owns and runs Happy Hounds Dog Training.
-She is a qualified dog trainer and a proud member of the Association of Pet Dog Trainers, UK (member no 01157), the Pet Professional Guild, provisional member* of the Association of Pet Behaviour Counsellors; and is also recognised as a Registered Animal Training Instructor by the Animal Behaviour & Training Council (ABTC).
+She is a qualified dog trainer and a proud member of the Association of Pet Dog Trainers, UK (member no 01157), and the Pet Professional Guild.
+She is also recognised as a Registered Animal Training Instructor by the Animal Behaviour & Training Council (ABTC).

-Susan currently shares her home with Ava, a young Greyhound; Sherlock, a young Saluki; and Matilda- the cat.
+Susan currently shares her home with Ava, a Greyhound; Sherlock, a Saluki; Dobby, a Saluki cross; and Matilda- the cat.
 She loves helping find practical solutions to help 21st Century dogs and their humans.

 Meet our four-legged team…

 As well as the human faces behind Happy Hounds Dog Behaviour and Boarding, our four-legged team members play an important role with our clients.

 Ava is a pure-bred greyhound who was the result of an accidental mating in racing kennels, and joined Susan’s family when she was 13 weeks old.
 In the UK, you don’t tend to see many greyhound puppies (most are born and remain within the racing industry until they retire), so Ava certainly gets her fair share of attention.